 The Dimensional Change Card Sort Task is a tool designed to evaluate children’s executive function.
 The basic version described here can be used to effectively evaluate the executive function of 3- to 5-year-old children.
 However, there are permutations of this task that can be used to characterize executive function in children up to age 7.
 This task can also be used diagnostically to identify children with particularly poor executive function, which can be indicative of developmental delay, mental retardation, certain kinds of brain damage, or a clinical disorder, such as ADHD or Autism Spectrum Disorder.
 Generally, executive function is correlated with problem solving and self- and social-understanding.

 Critically, there are many situations where important factors, such as intelligence, diverge from good decision-making.
-For example, choosing to go to a party instead of studying is a decision that many college students make, even though the short-term fun of a party is obviously less valuable than the long-term payoff of studying (Figure 1).
+For example, choosing to go to a party instead of studying is a decision that many college students make, even though the short-term fun of a party is obviously less valuable than the long-term payoff of studying.
 However, the prefrontal cortex, a part of the brain related to executive function, is still developing in college-aged individuals, so it is much easier to understand why even smart young people sometimes make poor decisions.

 Legend:

-Figure 1: When faced with a long night of studying or a fun party, a college student is more likely to pick the latter.
+Figure 1: The percentage of correct test trials completed by each child on average.
+Children scoring 80% or more “pass” the Dimensional Change Card Sort Task.

 References: